Last Update: February 1, 2025

 Horizon 7.0 AT Treadmill

-The Horizon 7.0 AT Treadmill has an incline range of 0 to 15% with fast adjustments to always keep you on track during workouts.
+The Horizon 7.0 AT Treadmill has an incline range of 0 to 15% with fast adjustments to keep you on track during workouts.

-If you want more than just incline training, you want interval training, the Horizon 7.0 AT might just be the right treadmill for you.
+If you are as interested in interval training as much as you are incline training, the Horizon 7.0 AT might be for you.
 Tackle a tough 15% incline and then drop to a flat grade for sprints, this treadmill is ready for almost anything.
 The 7.0 AT has QuickDials and interval keys to get you from one speed and incline setting to the next with a spin or a single press of a button.
-The Horizon 7.0 AT uses 3-zone variable response cushioning to soften your impact but provide a stable push-off zone toward the rear of the treadmill.
-The difference is subtle and creates a moderately cushioned underfoot feel.
-Horizon covers its treadmills with a lifetime warranty on the frame and motor, so you can be assured of this treadmill’s quality.

-The Horizon 7.0 AT Treadmill has onboard training programs.
-These are the standard type found on most gym treadmills like target programs, fat burn, hill climb, and heart rate training.
-These programs are nice, but the 7.0 AT really excels at supporting third-party training apps.
 Whether you pay for a subscription platform or train with free online content, the Horizon 7.0 AT’s fast incline and speed transitions keep you on pace with your instructor.
 The integration between the 7.0 AT and specific apps may vary, but all apps can be used in some capacity with built-in features.

-The Horizon 7.0 AT has Bluetooth speakers, USB charging, and a tablet rack to keep you supported no matter how you train or stay entertained.
-The console provides two tablet racks for viewing any content you want.
-The Horizon 7.0 AT has assisted folding and unfolding, so the deck can softly lower to the ground when released from its upright position.
-The Horizon 7.0 AT has a low step-up height of only about 8.5 inches.
-All these features converge to keep you as comfortable as possible.
+The Horizon 7.0 AT has assisted folding and unfolding.
+The deck softly lowers to the ground when released from its upright position.
+The Horizon 7.0 AT has a low step-up height of only 8.5 inches.
+All these features converge to keep you comfortable.

 + PROS

-- The QuickDial controls and interval keys make keeping up with training programs easy.
+- QuickDial controls and interval keys

 – CONS